List of Formula One fatalities

+Jules Bianchi is the most recent fatality resulting from a World Championship race incident, he died on 17 July 2015, nine months later from injuries suffered at the 2014 Japanese Grand Prix.

+Three-time World Champions Ayrton Senna suffered a fatal accident at the 1994 San Marino Grand Prix.

+Jochen Rindt won the 1970 World Championship posthumously after fatally crashing during qualifying at the Italian Grand Prix.

 Formula One (F1) is the highest class of open-wheeled auto racing defined by the Fédération Internationale de l'Automobile (FIA), motorsport's world governing body.
 The "formula" in the name refers to a set of rules to which all participants and vehicles must conform.
 The F1 World Championship season consists of a series of races, known as Grands Prix, held usually on purpose-built circuits, and in a few cases on closed city streets.
 The results of each race are combined to determine two annual Championships, one for drivers and one for constructors.